 Make the most of your yard, expand living space and cut down on maintenance with a natural wood deck

 Warm weather means spending more time outdoors, a season to enjoy relaxing in the backyard on a sunny afternoon or getting together with friends for a meal in the garden.
 If you’re looking to better set up your outdoor space, whatever its size, a wood deck can add attractive square footage for lounging, cooking, dining, entertaining and even working.
 The most dramatic decks can show off your home’s architecture and boost the overall look of your outdoor space.

-“Decks are a great extension to an interior living space and can extend the feeling of interior space,” says architect Lisa Bovell, principal architect at McLeod Bovell Modern Houses in Vancouver.
+“Decks are a great extension to an interior living space and can extend the feeling of interior space,” says designer Lisa Bovell, principal designer at McLeod Bovell Modern Houses in Vancouver.
 Read on to discover five ways that adding a natural wood deck can enhance your outdoor space and lifestyle, and learn the advantages of choosing natural, highly durable and sustainably sourced wood as a decking material.

 1. Boost Your Outdoor Living Space